TimGrt/ansible-windows-workshop/docs/preparation.md

   <figcaption>VScode Marketplace Ansible Extension</figcaption>
 </figure>

 Go to *Extensions* and search for *redhat.ansible*.
-Use the extension from *Red Hat*, this one is activly maintained.
+Use the extension from *Red Hat*, this one is actively maintained.
 In the extension description, click the *Install* button.

 ??? info "What do I need this extension for and what changed?"
     This extension adds some cool features to VSCode that are purely ansible specific and need `ansible` and `ansible-lint` on your remote host to work.

     If VSCode identifies your file as an "Ansible" file it will change its behaviour.
 You can check this on the right side of your `Status Bar` at the bottom. `.yml` and `.yaml` files should be identified as YAML Language.
 Which is correct but we want to change that behaviour to be even "more" correct.

     ![Language Settings on Default](vscode-status-bar-language-settings.png)

     Click on `YAML` in the `Status Bar`.
 VSCode opens a dialog at the top.
 Select `Configure File Association for '.yml'`.
 Then select Ansible.